MaulikDave9/DEND-Data-Pipelines/README.md

 ![log_data](images/example-dag.jpg)

-## Operators
+## Project Package

-1. Stage Operator
+1. DAG template - all the imports and task templates

-2. Fact and Dimension Operators
+2. Operators - Stage, Fact and Dimension, Data Quality

-3. Data Quality Operator
+3. Helper Class - SQL trasformation

 ## How to Run: